Last updated: March 9, 2018

 On November 21, 2014, Tenney Mountain Development Group, LLC purchased the ski area for $1.25 million.
 Work on the chairlifts and lodge commenced that fall and throughout 2015.
 While the group was able to get the Eclipse inspected and some snow made, it was unable to open the ski area during the rough 2015-16 winter.
-Work continued throughout the winter and spring with the hope of finally reopening for the 2016-17 season.
+Work continued in subsequent years, but numerous issues delayed the reopening.

 |Tenney Mountain Presents Development Plans to Plymouth Planning Board - Jan.
 24, 2018|

 |Former Tenney Mountain COO Sentenced to Prison - May.
 16, 2017|

 |Opening Day Yet to Arrive at Multiple Ski Areas - Jan.
 18, 2017|

 |Snowmaking Underway at Tenney Mountain - Dec.
 11, 2016|